 Edmonton is also home to the largest stretch of urban parkland in North America.
 The North Saskatchewan River Valley is a fantastic place to explore on foot or by bike.
 In the city core, there are stairs that take you up and down from the valley.
 Be prepared for a workout.

-Check out the art gallery
+Check out the art gallery in Edmonton

 The Art Gallery of Alberta, the oldest cultural institution in Alberta deserves a visit – even if you’re not that into art.
 Do take the time to admire the architecture – both inside and out.